 “These victims never set out to avoid tax.
-They were simply following professional advice, often as a requirement of their contact employment.
+They were simply following professional advice, often as a requirement of their contract employment.
 HMRC must accept responsibility for their implementing this policy and the consequences of doing so.
 The ‘vulnerable customer policy’ is not sufficient nor will it prevent mental breakdown or suicides, so they must set up a hotline and deal with the consequences of this policy and their unfair pursuit of people who are at risk.”

 When will the Loan Charge 2019 apply?

-The Charge applies to loans, or loan transfer arrangements where:
+The Charge applies to loans or loan transfer arrangements where:

 - The loan was arranged on or after 6th April 1999, and all or part of the loan remained outstanding on 5th April 2019.